Wolverine971/9takes/src/blog/enneagram/enneagram-self-development.md

 ---
-title: 'How the Enneagram can be used for personal growth and self-improvement'
+title: 'Enneagram Self Development'
-description: ''
+description: 'How the Enneagram can be used for personal growth and self-improvement'
 author: 'DJ Wayne'
 date: '2023-03-26'
 published: true